Pike Road High School

-Pike Road High School is a public school in Pike Road, Alabama, a part of Pike Road Schools.
+Pike Road High School is a public school in Pike Road, Alabama, United States, a part of Pike Road Schools.
 The school site was home to the People's Village School, later renamed Georgia Washington Middle School, until it was acquired by the school system of Pike Road.

 The school was formerly in the Mount Meigs community.

 History

 Founding and early history

 The school was founded in 1893 by Georgia Washington (1851-1952), a woman who was born a slave in Virginia; she was sold along with her mother, away from her father.
 After emancipation she graduated from Hampton University (1882), an HBCU in Virginia where she taught for a while before moving to Mount Meigs, Alabama, where she started a small school, called the People's Village School.
 At the time, Mount Meigs was a rural area with a significant African-American population, and the school's first building was a small cabin, 12 by 13 feet, where Washington had four boys as students.
 Washington is buried on the school grounds.